MinaiRoderon/writeups/dvCTF2023/crypto/README.md

 ### Welcome to the writeup of the cryptographic challenges of the dvCTF2023.

-Each folders contains the challenge files and a writeup.py.
+Each folders contains the challenge files and a writeup.py with sometimes other files containing specific attacks used here.
 The writeup file prints the flag at the end of the calculations (you may want to comment this line before running the code).
 There are explanations within the code for clarity and understanding of the solution.